azimuth-cloud/azimuth-config/docs/configuration/10-kubernetes-clusters.md

 present in the 'deny' list *and* the tenancies name matches an 'allow' pattern then access is *denied*)
 - Deny is prioritized over allow (e.g. if a tenancy ID is present in both 'allow' and 'deny' lists then access is *denied*)
-- The presence of either (or both) of the 'allow' restrictions are defined then a deny-by-default policy is enacted so that any tenancies not matching the one of the 'allow' specifications are denied
+- The presence of either (or both) of the 'allow' restrictions triggers a deny-by-default policy meaning that any tenancies not matching the one of the 'allow' specifications are denied

 !!! info